WHY SCIENCE AND FILMS?

 Please note: The deadline for film submissions for the 2021 Water Film Prize competition is April 30, 2021.

 Students from grades 5 - 8 and 9 - 12 are eligible to enter either in teams or individually, at the discretion of the teacher.
 If entering in teams, the recommended team size is 4 students.
 All submissions must be made by a teacher on behalf of the student(s).

 Films should be no longer than 2 minutes in length, and should center on a theme of water or water science.
 Click below for further details on criteria.

-In addition to workshops offered to students and teachers, the U of S offers downloadable training materials for providing interactive and hands-on programming regarding film editing, science communication, and knowledge translation.
+In addition to workshops offered to students and teachers, the University of Saskatchewan offers downloadable training materials for providing interactive and hands-on programming regarding film editing, science communication, and knowledge translation.